InfoSecInnovations/concierge/CONTRIBUTING.md

 ## Coding style

-We have yet to decide on the set of conventions that will be used for code formatting, please stand by!
+We will be implementing the [PEP 8](https://peps.python.org/pep-0008/) style guide in this repo.
+Some existing files may not have yet been formatted correctly, but please adopt the PEP 8 style for all new commits.

 ## Pull Requests